-The tests and scans described in this section can show if there are abnormalities, but they cannot provide a diagnosis.
-The only definitive way to confirm a diagnosis of ovarian cancer is by taking a tissue sample (biopsy) and looking at the cells under a microscope.
-This is usually done during an operation, which means that the cancer is diagnosed and treated at the same time.
+The tests and scans described in this section can show if there are abnormalities, but they cannot provide a diagnosis of ovarian cancer.
+The only way to confirm a diagnosis is by taking a tissue sample (biopsy) and looking at the cells under a microscope.
+This is usually done during surgery, which means that the cancer is diagnosed and treated at the same time.

-Sometimes ovarian cancer is found unexpectedly during another operation, such as a hysterectomy (when the uterus is removed).
-Most ovarian cancers are present for some time before they are diagnosed.
+Sometimes ovarian cancer is found unexpectedly during another operation, such as a hysterectomy (when the uterus and cervix are removed).
+In many cases, ovarian cancer is present for some time before it is diagnosed.

-You may have blood tests to check for chemical proteins produced by cancer cells.
+You may have blood tests to check for proteins produced by cancer cells.
 These are called tumour markers.
-The most common tumour marker for ovarian cancer is CA-125.
+The most common tumour marker for ovarian cancer is CA125.